MJMcGuffin/muqcs.js/README.md

     ));

 In this second approach, the space and time requirements of each step of the circuit are O(2^N), so, much better than in the first approach.
-The magic happens in the Sim.transformStateVectorWith2x2() method, which is inspired by Quirk’s source code https://github.com/Strilanc/Quirk/ , in particular, Quirk's applyToStateVectorAtQubitWithControls() method in src/math/Matrix.js (<a href="https://github.com/Strilanc/Quirk/blob/master/src/math/Matrix.js#L678">link to specific line</a>).
+The key algorithm enabling this is in Sim.qubitWiseMultiply() method, which is inspired by Quirk’s source code https://github.com/Strilanc/Quirk/ , in particular, Quirk's applyToStateVectorAtQubitWithControls() method in src/math/Matrix.js (<a href="https://github.com/Strilanc/Quirk/blob/master/src/math/Matrix.js#L678">link to specific line</a>).
 This is essentially the "qubit-wise multiplication" algorithm described in chapter 6 of the book Viamontes, G. F., Markov, I. L., & Hayes, J. P. (2009) "Quantum circuit simulation", although their pseudocode contains errors and does not support control bits.

 More explanation and code examples appear in the slides under the doc folder of the repository.